benjaminlees/Es6/Map-WeakMap/README.md

 ##  Objects

 In JavaScript when a variable is declared and then assigned a value, it is actually assigned a reference to where the value exists in memory.
-If a variable is assigned a new value its reference now points to where this new value exists in memmory.
+If a variable is assigned a new value its reference now points to where this new value exists in memory.
 If a value has no references that point to it the garbage collector removes it from memory.

 But what happens when a new variable is declared and assigned to another variable?